What Exactly to HVAC/R Techs Do?

 • Laying out design and installation of systems

 An HVAC/R technician leads a busy and exciting life.
 To be successful, good communication skills and excellent customer service skills are a must since they interact with many people from different walks of life.

-To find out how ETI School of Skilled Trades can help you launch a career as an HVAC/R Tech, click here.
+To find out how ETI School of Skilled Trades can help you launch a career as an HVAC/R Tech, call us today at (888)830-7678 or click here.